Bhumika-sharma12/task3/README.md

 # Pizzahut Sales Aanalysis
 In this project, I conducted a comprehensive analysis of pizza sales data using SQL to uncover key business insights.
-The primary goal was to understand overall revenue trends, identify customer preferences, and evaluate sales performance across different dimensions.
+The primary goal was to understand overall revenue trends, identify customer preferences, and evaluate sales performance across different dimensions. <br>
- ### Tools Used
+ ### Tool Used
  MySql
  ### Process
  1. Cleaned the datasets